-Next to the patient, the most important member of the team is the caregiver.
-As the person who is responsible for the day-to-day care of the patient.
-Next to the patient, the caregiver is most able to see patient needs and subtle changes in the patient’s condition.
-The hospice staff is also there to support the caregiver by providing support, education, instruction and counseling.
+Next to the patient, the most important member of the team is the caregiver, as the person who is responsible for the day-to-day care of the patient.
+The caregiver is most able to see patient needs and subtle changes in the patient’s condition.
+The hospice staff is also there for caregivers by providing support, education, instruction and counseling.

 The patient’s physician has the ultimate responsibility for the patient’s care.
 He or she is kept well-informed of the patient’s condition by the nurse.
 The patient’s physician remains responsible for oversight of the patient’s treatment.
 If however, the patient's physician chooses not to follow their patient, our Medical Director is happy to provide this service.